Meghana266/Dream-Home/README.md

 ### It also helps to find best architecture designers and contractors to build dream home.
 ### It also provides architects contractors and interiors details where customer can contact.

+###DB Dump
+## Make sure that the Mongodb database is installed in your system and is running
+## Open a command line interface (CLI) and navigate to the directory containing the dump file
+## Use the command ```mongo restore --db project /path/to/dumpfile or tool to install the dump file into the database